trvsdnn/chainsaw/README.md

 # Chainsaw

 Parses a log file and returns lines matching the time period provided.
+Chainsaw tries to be smart about determining the log format and parsing it accordingly.
+See the list of currently supported formats below.

 Chronic is used to parse the time strings, so any format chronic supports, chainsaw supports.
 A list of supported formats can